Oneflow-Inc/DLPerf/README.md

 #### Multi-Node and Multi-Device

-We suggest to perform each test with 1-node-1-device, 1-node-8-devices, 2-nodes-16-devices, 4-nodes-32-devices.
+We suggest to perform each test with 1-node-1-device, 1-node-8-device, 2-node-16-device, 4-node-32-device configuration.

 #### Batch Size